Go to Introduction

 To link to this page use: http://www.logosapostolic.org/

-Send this link to all your friends who are interested in how to calculate biblical time.
+Please copy and paste this bible study link into Facebook and Twitter to all your friends who are interested in how to calculate biblical time.